Township Businesses in South Africa

 Inadequate infrastructure poses a significant challenge that restricts township businesses’ ability to produce and deliver goods and services.
 Spaces such as business hubs, office spaces and other essential facilities that are necessary for the full operation of a business are often in short supply.
 Similarly, access to IT infrastructure and basic services such as electricity or transport continue to be difficult for township-based entrepreneurs to access.

-Internet access is especially relevant since COVID-19.
+Internet access has been especially relevant since COVID-19.
 Many townships are still largely excluded from fibre networks and business owners have to rely on mobile data as the only option to stay connected.
-As a result small businesses miss out on the benefits of technology such as building an online presence, increased efficiency and cost savings.
+As a result, small businesses miss out on the benefits of technology such as building an online presence, increased efficiency and cost savings.

 Related: Township Business Funding Opportunities – TREP